amaea RMx for remediating pyrazine in wine

-Overcome a challenging harvest with amaea PZx, a first-of-its kind solution designed to help alleviate green aromas in wine.
+Overcome a challenging harvest with amaea RMx, a first-of-its-kind solution designed to help alleviate green aromas in wine.
+Our filtration solution selectively targets methoxypyrazines at the molecular level, reducing vegetal characters while preserving the characteristics that define your wine.

 Managing green aromas in the winery

-The class of compounds responsible for the “green” and “vegetal” aroma found in wines are pyrazines, with IBMP (isobutyl methoxypyrazine) identified as a prominent pyrazine also associated with immature grapes.
+What are pyrazines in wine?
+Pyrazines are a class of compounds responsible for the “green” and “vegetal” aromas found in wines, with IBMP (isobutyl methoxypyrazine) identified as a prominent pyrazine that is associated with immature grapes and is used as the analytical marker.

-At low concentrations, pyrazines can be considered a regional or varietal hallmark however, when present above sensory thresholds, i.e., 2-5 ppt (ng/L), the concentration creates significant sensory challenges for winemakers.
+At low concentrations, pyrazines can be considered a regional or varietal hallmark; but when present at higher sensory thresholds, i.e., 2-5 ppt (ng/L), the concentration can create significant sensory challenges for winemakers—similar to issues such as smoke taint in wine from wildfire exposure.

-By blending, or using advanced winemaking techniques, winemakers can shift the sensory profile to be more fruit-forward.
-However, these techniques often distract from other desirable features of the wine.
+By blending or using advanced winemaking techniques, winemakers can shift the sensory profile to mask the undesired aromas.
+However, these techniques often detract from other desirable features of the wine.

 Targeted remediation focused on quality improvement

-amaea have developed amaea PZx, an innovative molecular filtration solution designed to selectively target capturing the pyrazines responsible for the green aromas found in wines.
-By capturing molecules, such as IBMP, the molecularly imprinted polymers (MIPS) reduce the offending green aromas to reveal more of the varietal character of the wine.
+amaea has developed amaea RMx, an innovative molecular filtration pyrazine wine fix designed to selectively target and capture the pyrazines responsible for the green aromas found in wines.
+By capturing molecules, such as IBMP, amaea molecularly imprinted polymers (MIPs) reduce the offending green aromas, revealing more of the varietal character of the wine.

-By using amaea PZx winemakers are able to:
+By using amaea RMx, winemakers are able to:

 What’s happening in the wine?

-Laboratory analysis of Cabernet Sauvignon wines treated using amaea PZx showed the concentration of IBMP was reduced by up to 23%.
+Laboratory analysis of Cabernet Sauvignon wines treated using amaea RMx showed the concentration of IBMP (the analytical marker used for pyrazines) was reduced by up to 23%.

 How did it taste?

-81 winemakers’ sensory feedback on a 2022 Cabernet Sauvignon treated using amaea PZx reflected a reduction in green, vegetal, and astringent notes, resulting in the wine becoming more fruit forward.
+Sensory feedback from 81 winemakers on a 2022 Cabernet Sauvignon treated with amaea RMx reflected a reduction in green, vegetal, and astringent notes, resulting in the wine becoming more fruit-forward.

 Low-impact production process using regenerable polymers